How Much Does It Cost to Install a Backyard Putting Green in 2025?

 Number of Cuts

 If you want to practice more than just your putting, you'll likely want additional turf cuts.
 This increases installation time and, in the case of real turf, ongoing maintenance costs.
-Multiple cuts of fringe and fairway turf can increase labor costs by up to 10%, but lets you practice all shot types, rather than just putting.
+Multiple cuts of fringe and fairway turf can increase labor costs by up to 10%, but allow you to practice all shot types, rather than just putting.

-Landscaping and Additional Features
+Additional Features

 Take a look at some common landscaping and upgrade projects for a backyard putting green:

-DIY vs. Hiring a Professional
+DIY Putting Green vs. Hiring a Professional

 Installing turf and shaping it into a perfect putting green isn't a simple DIY project.
 It requires specialized knowledge to ensure your golf space looks great and functions properly.
 If your yard needs land grading, a professional with the right equipment is essential.